Our School Context

 At Tirlebrook Primary School we value strong relationships with governors, parents and the community to support the children’s learning and personal development.
 We are committed to maintaining and developing these partnerships.

-In 2010 Tirlebrook gained the International School Award; in 2011, our school was accredited with the Healthy Living and Learning Schools Award for 2016 -2019.
-We have been Let’s Get Cooking accredited since 2012 when we also gained the Bronze Eco-School Award.
+In 2010 Tirlebrook gained the International School Award; in 2018, our school was accredited with the Healthy Living and Learning Schools Award for 2018 -2021.
+In 2012 we also gained the Bronze Eco-School Award.
 We were part of the Get Set for the Olympics Programme from 2011-2012.
 In July 2014 we achieved the School Games Silver Award in recognition of the wide range of sporting opportunities on offer at our school and in 2015 we went on to achieve the School Games Gold Award.
 This Gold Award was achieved again in 2016, 2017 and 2018.
 Since September 2014 we have held the Star Award for our Code Club (one of only a few primary schools across the country to do so).
 In 2015 we also achieved Silver and Gold Tree Awards from the Woodland Trust.
 In 2016 we achieved the quality standard for the Achievement for All programme.